DozieSixtus/DozieSixtus/README.md

 Hello 👋, I'm Dozie.
 A data consultant with expertise in data analysis, data engineering, machine learning and, most importantly, AI 🤖.
 I am happy to help you with any of the following:
-- Querying data using SQL.
+- Building data platforms, data warehouses and data pipeline orchestration
+- Data ingestion and extraction
-- Generate reports and dashboards using Microsoft Power BI
+- Generate Microsoft Power BI reports and dashboards
 - Developing models using machine learning
 - Prompt engineering on Generative AI models
-- Building data platforms, data warehouses and data pipeline orchestration

 ### 📚 Projects
 #### 📈 Data Analysis